xdanradu/xdanradu.github.io/_posts/2018-12-20-data-types-are-important.markdown

         }

         long estimatedTimeInMs = (System.nanoTime() - startTime)/1000000;
-        System.out.println(estimatedTimeInMs);
+        System.out.println(estimatedTimeInMs);//7.5 seconds
     }
 }
 ```

-I executed the code in the example above in around 7.5s on my local machine.

-The sum can be computed in around 600 ms by just using __long__ primitive insted of the wrapper class __Long__.

-By using __Long__ we actually instruct the JVM to create new instances for the sum variable with each addition in the loop.
+__Cause:__ By using __Long__ we actually instruct the JVM to create new instances for the sum variable with each addition in the loop.
+__Solution:__ The sum can be computed in around 600 ms by just using __long__ primitive insted of the wrapper class __Long__.

-There is no strict rule that tells us to always use primitives but you should always think what type of variable suits your performance requirements.
+There is no strict rule that tells us to always use primitives but you should pay attention to what variable types suits your performance requirements best.